terryBear/payroll/README.md

 - Add Authentication
 - Add file export options for Grids
 - Add Historical Payslip Data as well as IRP5 PDF/CSV downloads
-- Make use of some data analytics service for dashboard charts
+- Make use of some data analytics service like Power BI, Tableau, Google Analytics or MongoDB App Service for dashboard charts
+- Make application mobile responsive to cater for all screen sizes

 ## **Total Time Spent**